Skate, Norwegian or Black

 Norwegian skates belong to the Rajidae family which includes skates and rays.
 The Norwegian skate is a large shelf and slope species, growing to a maximum length of 200cm.
 Size and age at maturity and maximum age is unknown.
 It is endemic to the northeast Atlantic, found off Norway, southern Iceland, around Rockall Trough.

 The Norwegian skate is a deep water species and its stock status is uncertain.
-The TAC for skates and rays in the North and Norwegian Seas was reduced by 25% from 2007 to 2008.
 Little information is generally available on the landings of deepwater skates.
 ICES reports that, although there are historical records from Rockall and the Norwegian Deep, where it was known to have occurred, there have been no recent records of the species in these areas.
 This is one of the largest skates and as such has low productivity and high catchability, similar to other large skates that have been heavily impacted by even moderate levels of bycatch.
 Given the species high intrinsic vulnerability, an absence of management or conservation measures and its apparent disappearance from Rockall and the Norwegian Deep it is unlikely that this species can be fished at a sustainable level.
 IUCN Red List status: Near Threatened (2008).

 Sign up to get all the latest marine related news from MCS